 cabling and back office connections.

-Service & Management – to include service, maintenance, monitoring as well as
+Service & Management – includes service, maintenance, monitoring as well as

 management of charging points and pantograph charging solutions (this will include